Quick summary

 - Security for the claim: If the claim is secured, the creditor must specify the property used as security (e.g. a mortgage on real estate).

 Be careful to fill in the application thoroughly and really correctly.
 Even a minor mistake can cause the insolvency administrator to reject your application for a claim and you will lose your right to recover.
-We highly recommend a consultation with our lawyer who will check your application and all the details associated with it.
+Therefore, if you are unsure whether your application is completed correctly, it is worth having it checked by a solicitor before you file.

 Creditors have a number of rights after filing a claim in insolvency proceedings.
-Among the most important are the right to attend creditors’ meetings where they can vote on key issues relating to the insolvency process, including the approval of a reorganisation plan or proposals for the resolution of the insolvency.
+Among the most important are the right to attend creditors’ meetings, where they can vote on key issues relating to the progress of the insolvency proceedings, including the approval of a reorganisation plan or proposals for the resolution of the insolvency.

 Creditors also have the right to examine the claims filed by other creditors and to object if they consider that a claim is not justified.

-Tip: On the justice.cz website you will find a form that you need to fill out if you want to file your claim so that the debtor will pay you.
+On the justice.cz website, you will find a form that you must fill out if you want to file your claim so that the debtor will pay you.

 Can the claims filed in insolvency proceedings be divided in any way?